bp74/StageXL_Samples/example/basic/texture_atlas/doc/Readme.md

 ## What is TexturePacker and why should i care? ##

 TexturePacker is probably the most commonly used tool to work with graphical assets.
-A web application like a game often uses dozens or even hundrets of images.
+A web application like a game often uses dozens or even hundreds of images.
 In practice it is not recommended to download many images one by one from a web server.
 Downloading many small images (especially on mobile devices) does increase the download time and bandwidth usage.
 Therefore you want to merge many small images into one big image that is downloaded with a single http request.
 This is what TexturePacker does for you!

 Besides the optimized download there is another very important advantage in combining many small images into one big texture.
 Performance!
 The GPU in your PC, Mac or mobile phone will draw pixels much faster to the screen if you combine all your small images on one big texture.